ucc23/ucc/_clusters/teutsch143a.md

 glat: -0.33497
 r50: 1.9
 plx: 0.2216
-UTI: "0.90"
+UTI: "0.83"
-UTI_COLOR: "#afdbc2"
+UTI_COLOR: "#c1e4c6"
 UTI_C_N_COL: "#ceeac9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#b9e0c4"
+UTI_C_lit_COL: "#e2f2cc"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.78
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.86
+UTI_C_lit: 0.69
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Teutsch 143a</b> is a rich, very dense object of very high C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
-It is well-studied in the literature.<br><br>This object shares a large percentage of members with a later reported entry.
+It is moderately studied in the literature.<br><br>This object shares a large percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 1.9